 For patients who have access to living kidney donor transplant (LKDT) there is even more benefit.
-Despite this, there is huge variability in access to the transplant list.
-The UK Renal Registry and NHSBT reports show that across the UK, different Renal and transplant units have widely differing rates of pre-emptive transplant listing, time taken to listing, and access to LKDT.
+Despite this, there is huge variability in access to the transplant waiting list.
+The UK Renal Registry and NHSBT reports show that across the UK, different kidney and transplant units have widely differing rates of pre-emptive transplant listing, time taken to listing, and access to LKDT.
 For a treatment which is so beneficial to patients and cost-saving, this cannot be acceptable.

 Importantly Transplant First is not about:

-- Transplanting people earlier than is good for them
+Transplanting people earlier than is good for them

-- Changing listing criteria
+Changing listing criteria

-- Favouring the care of pre-emptive patients over those on dialysis
+Favouring the care of pre-emptive patients over those on dialysis

 Whether you choose to do Transplant First as a regional improvement network or do a small quality improvement project in your own unit, thank you for working to improve access to the best care possible on behalf of people living with kidney disease and their donors.